ekirbs/resources/README.md

 ## Installation

+* Uses the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to a MySQL database.

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

 ## Usage